prolic/HumusAmqp/docs/articles/consumers.rst

 In AMQP 0.9.1 parlance this is known as *QoS* or *message prefetching*.
 Prefetching is configured on a per-channel basis.

-The default implementation of the Humus AMQP Module's consumer will work with prefetch count, so if you set the prefetch count to 50, a block size of 50 messages will be used.
+The default implementation of the HumusAmqp's consumer will work with prefetch count, so if you set the prefetch count to 50, a block size of 50 messages will be used.